 If we receive an allegation in good faith that children and young people or vulnerable adults may be at risk through a funded organisation, individual or project, we will contact the appropriate authorities.

-Our staff do not work directly with children and young people or adults at risk of abuse as part of their jobs and therefore do not have Disclosure and Barring Service (DBS) checks.
+Arts Council staff do not work directly with children and young people or adults at risk of abuse as part of their jobs and therefore do not have Disclosure and Barring Service (DBS) checks.

 Our staff cannot be left in sole charge of children and young people or vulnerable adults when visiting an organisation, individual, project or performance, and will refuse to do so if asked.